southdy/rayport/README.md

     <p>Awesome C99, Header-Only, <a href="https://github.com/SasLuca/rayfork">rayfork</a> wrapper for <a href="https://github.com/raysan5/raylib">raylib</a>!</p>
 </div><br>

-rayport wraps raylib API depending on what rayfork supports from raylib to keep compatibiltiy, Also RLGL wrapped!
+rayport wraps raylib API depending on what rayfork supports from raylib to keep compatibiltiy, Also RLGL and raymath wrapped!
 You need to include `raylib.h` and rayfork to use rayport!

 ### Why rayport?